 Acting positions (prior to confirmation)

+Appointment to each non-voting membership position is subject to confirmation by the Sponsor.
+The term for each of these positions ends at close of the first plenary session of each even numbered year.

 [Rationale: The current rules do not state a term for any of the non-voting positions or a confirmation requirement.]